-CPAB's vision is to contribute to public confidence in the integrity of financial reporting of public companies (reporting issuers or RIs) in Canada by effective regulation and by promoting quality, independent auditing.
+CPAB contributes to public confidence in the integrity of financial reporting of public companies (reporting issuers or RIs) in Canada by effective regulation and by promoting quality, independent auditing.
 This is primarily achieved through the inspection of selected high-risk sections of audit files of reporting issuers and by an evaluation of the elements of quality control of the firms who audit them.
 Each year, CPAB inspects all firms that audit 100 or more reporting issuers.
 We also inspect, at least every two years, firms with between 50 and 99 reporting issuer audits.
 Over three years, the majority of the 136 Canadian audit firms registered with CPAB are inspected.
 Many of the foreign firms are subject to oversight by other audit regulators in their jurisdiction.
 These firms are inspected periodically based on CPAB's risk analysis.

 Risk analysis and assessment are embedded throughout CPAB.
 This is reflected in our overall research and analysis of the RI population, ongoing environmental scanning (including media monitoring), risk-based selection of RIs and risk-based allocation of CPAB resources to inspections.

 CPAB identifies and rates RIs and audit firms that may represent the most significant risks to the investing public.
 By assessing the RI's risk on a standalone basis with risk factors associated with the audit firm, CPAB develops a comprehensive view of risk for RIs.
 These are used to identify audits that have the highest risk of a material error or misstatement.
 This model takes into account the general economy, the RI's industry, financial stability, size and foreign exposure, management's track record, the audit firm's risk profile, and the engagement partner's experience, including past inspection results.

 In preparing for each firm inspection, CPAB asks the audit firm for information relating to the following six elements of quality control: